The EVP of Nexstar Media Group (NXST) is Selling Shares

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $2.63M worth of NXST shares and purchased $604.8K worth of NXST shares.
-The insider sentiment on Nexstar Media Group has been neutral according to 69 insider trades in the past three months.
-This sentiment is slightly lower than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $2.91M worth of NXST shares and purchased $674.6K worth of NXST shares.
+The insider sentiment on Nexstar Media Group has been negative according to 93 insider trades in the past three months.
+This sentiment is lower than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.